pingcap/docs/tidb-cloud/cli/cli-overview.md

 ## Feedback

 If you have any questions or suggestions, please [file an issue](https://github.com/tidbcloud/tidbcloud-cli/issues/new/choose).
-Also, we are welcome to any contributions.
+Also, we welcome any contributions.